jcsargis00/NFT-Research/README.md

 * number of rows in table power
 #
 ![rows](https://github.com/jcsargis00/NFT-Research/blob/main/images/powerrows.PNG)
+#
-Postgres is also the database for crypto pricing.
+Postgres is also the database for cryptocurrency pricing.
 Fields of crypto pricing  model
 - Symbol -  symbol for which the timeseries data refers
 - Open -  the opening price of the time period